10 Cleaning Myths You Need to Stop Believing—and What to Do Instead

 Lemon peels deodorize the garbage disposal

-Check out the things you should be cleaning with a toothbrush.
+Find out more things you should be cleaning with lemons.

 Vinegar cleans all